How to Use a Limiter to Boost Voice Recording Levels in DaVinci Resolve

 Using the Limiter

-Let’s about a podcast or interview as an example.
+Let’s think about a podcast or interview as an example.
 Let’s assume the audio is basically clean and the levels between the host and guest are balanced, the only problem being that clips recorded lack gain, which is totally normal: it makes sense to keep a little headroom in your recording.
 Our goal is to increase the gain while managing the louder noises that can happen, such as: laughter, sneezes, and coughs.

 Here’s a quick explanation of the parameters we’ll be using in the limiter.